atkunal/netdisco-mibs.wiki.git_kunal/Updating-MIBs.md

 1. If necessary, add new vendors to `EXTRAS/contrib/snmp.conf`
 1. `git commit -a -m "a good comment"`
 1. `git push`
+1. Return to using your primary net-snmp environment: `exit`

 # Some git tips
 * On MacOS and Linux: `git config --global core.autocrlf input`